cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

-Although database search can be more precise than searching in search engines, they are also good for browsing.
+Although database search can be more precise than searching in search engines, databases are also good for browsing.

 We all browse
 (online, in stores, as we page through books, and so on)